 Opportunities for Undergraduate Research

 We welcome undergraduates who would like to carry out an independent research project, assist with animal husbandry, or assist graduate students or post-docs with a research project.
 Co-authorship on conference presentations and/or publications is possible, depending on the degree of involvement in a project.
-Undergraduates need to commit to working for one summer (full-time or part-time), or for at least one semester (approx. 4-10 hours/week, depending on the student and the project), to receive training and carry out a meaningful research project.
+Undergraduates need to commit to working for one summer (full-time or part-time), or for at least one semester (approx. 4-10 hours/week, depending on the student and the project), in order to receive training and to carry out a meaningful research project.
 Students may earn credit for independent research (BIO 491/492) or be paid as research assistants with Work-Study (federal financial aid), student employment funds, or grant funds.
 In addition, the URI Coastal Fellows Program and NSF Rhode Island EPSCoR provides stipends for undergraduate research during the summer.